 - Clarifying the roles of parents, as well as educators, related to special education services;

 - Acting as a neutral sounding board to explore options for resolving special education related disagreements;

 - Advising parents and educators about communication strategies that help to support a team approach to a student's educational program;

-- Explaining the options available to formally resolve a special education disagreement or complaint;
+- Explaining the options available to both formally and informally resolve a special education disagreement or complaint;

 - Advocating for a fair process;